 I have been practicing yoga for 18 years, predominantly Ashtanga vinyasa yoga, but also Iyenger, yin and other forms of hatha yoga including pranayama (breathing exercises) and meditation

 I have a Level 3 certificate in teaching yoga.
 I am trained in first aid and anatomy.
 I am also a qualified yin, pregnancy, childrens and baby yoga teacher (see Kids Yoga)

-I am passionate about passing on my enthusiasm and love for yoga - with the many benefits it brings to mind, body and spirit.
+I am passionate about passing on my enthusiasm and love for yoga - with the many benefits it brings to mind, body and soul.

 I am fully insured and DBS (CRB) checked (enhanced level)

 Lisa has trained with some of the best yoga teachers inlcuding Meghan Curry, John Scott, Doug Swenson, Liz Lark, Dylan Werner, celeste pererira, joey miles, Hamish Henry.
 She has also trained in Acro Yoga.